Medicare Supplement Plans (Medigap)

 What Are the Benefits of Medicare Supplement Plans?

-Medigap coverage may be a better option for certain retirees than Medicare Advantage plans or Original Medicare.
+Medigap coverage may be a better option for certain retirees than Medicare Advantage plans or relying solely on Original Medicare.

 - Coverage of some out-of-pocket costs not covered under Medicare Part A and Part B.